rhcad/TouchVG/README.md

      - `Make clean java.clean python.clean`: delete these temporary files compiled out .

    - MSYS and TDM-GCC(a MinGW distribution) are recommended on Windows.

+# Add more shapes and commands

+- You can use newproj.py to create your library project (Recommended as GIT submodule) containing your own shapes and commands.
+So the TouchVG library does not require changes.
+  -  Enter `thirdparty` directory then type `python newproj.py YourCmds`.
+  - Need to install python to run the script.

+- You can customize the drawing behavior via implement your [CmdObserve class](thirdparty/DemoCmds/core/cmds/cmds.cpp).